Server Buyers Guide

 AMD EPYC CPUs are designed primarily for the server market and tend to have a lot of built-in business-critical technology - for example, they support error-correcting code (ECC) memory, which prevents data corruption and system crashes.
 For businesses where continuous workloads are mission-critical, even a few hours downtime can cost far more than ECC memory is worth.
 Also EPYC processors support far higher memory bandwidth and more RAM capacity, as well as many more PCIe lanes for connecting add-in cards and NVMe SSDs.
 With all these extra features, scalability and fail-safes, naturally, the price reflects this.

-The EPYC 7002 processors is a range of single or dual socket CPUs, all models featuring 128 PCIe 4.0 lanes - from the 8-core base model right up to the flagship 64-core model.
-However it is worth pointing out that in dual socket configurations half of the PCIe lanes are disabled and the resources inside the CPU used for inter-CPU communication, so the maximum number of useable lanes in a dual-socket EPYC system is 128.
-EPYC 7002 processors have up to 64 cores and 128 threads and support up to 4TB of DDR4 ECC Registered memory.
+EPYC 7002 processors is a range of previous generation AMD server CPUs built on the Zen 2 architecture.
+The range covers all budgets from the 8-core base model right up to the flagship 64-core models.
+All models feature support up to 4TB of DDR4 ECC Registered memory, 16MB of L3 cache per core and 128 PCIe 4.0 lanes, however it is worth pointing out that in dual socket configurations half of the PCIe lanes are disabled and the resources inside the CPU used for inter-CPU communication, so the maximum number of useable lanes in a dual-socket EPYC system is 128.

 Intel Xeon CPUs

-Intel Xeon Scalable processors are now in their 2nd generation and deliver industry leading, workload optimised performance, with built-in AI acceleration to help speed data’s transformative impact.
-The range is so extensive it is subdivided into four types, each designated a colour, Platinum, Gold, Silver and Bronze, but all models can be deployed in at least two processors per system, with some models even supporting more than two CPUs per server.
+Intel Xeon Scalable processors are now in their 3rd generation and deliver industry leading, workload optimised performance, with built-in AI acceleration to help speed data’s transformative impact.
+The range is so extensive it is subdivided into three types, each designated a colour, Platinum, Gold, and Silver, but all models can be deployed in at least two processors per system, with some models even supporting more than two CPUs per server.
+These three families of CPU cover all workstation and server uses from entry-level tasks in small organisations all the way up to HPC clusters.
+It is fair to say that there is overlap between these families and it is always important to view a processor choice with your current and future workloads in mind.

-Intel Xeon Platinum 8200 family of processors are the best-in-class option for secure, agile, hybrid-cloud datacentre workloads.
-With enhanced hardware-based security up to eight socket processor performance, each CPU provides up to 28 cores and 56 threads, support for up to 1TB DDR4 ECC Registered memory and 48 lanes of PCIe 3.0 lanes for add-in cards and NVMe SSDs.
+Intel Xeon Platinum 8300 family of processors are the best-in-class option for secure, agile, hybrid-cloud datacentre workloads.
+With enhanced hardware-based security up to eight socket processor performance, each CPU provides up to 40 cores and 80 threads, support for up to 6TB memory per socket and 64 lanes of PCIe 4.0 lanes for add-in cards and NVMe SSDs.
 These processors are built for mission-critical applications such as real-time analytics, machine learning, artificial intelligence and multi-cloud workloads.

-With support for the higher memory speeds, and enhanced memory capacity, the Xeon Gold 6200 and 5200 families of processors deliver significant improvement in performance, advanced reliability, and hardware-enhanced security.
-Supporting up to dual-socket configurations, each CPU provides up to 28 cores and 56 threads, support for up to 1TB DDR4 ECC Registered memory and 48 lanes of PCIe 3.0 lanes for add-in cards and NVMe SSDs.
+With support for the higher memory speeds, and enhanced memory capacity, the Xeon Gold 6300 and 5300 families of processors deliver significant improvement in performance, advanced reliability, and hardware-enhanced security.
+Supporting up to dual-socket configurations, each CPU provides up to 32 cores and 64 threads, support for up to 6TB memory and 64 lanes of PCIe 4.0 lanes for add-in cards and NVMe SSDs.
 They are optimised for demanding mainstream datacentre, multi-cloud compute, and network and storage workloads.

-Intel Xeon Silver 4200 family of processors deliver essential performance, improved memory speed, and power efficiency.
-Supporting up to dual-socket configurations, each CPU provides up to 16 cores and 56 threads, support for up to 1TB DDR4 ECC Registered memory and 48 lanes of PCIe 3.0 lanes for add-in cards and NVMe SSDs.
+Intel Xeon Silver 4300 family of processors deliver essential performance, improved memory speed, and power efficiency.
+Supporting up to dual-socket configurations, each CPU provides up to 20 cores and 40 threads, support for up to 6TB memory and 64 lanes of PCIe 4.0 lanes for add-in cards and NVMe SSDs.
 These processors are ideal for mid-range compute and storage applications.

 There are also several special edition Xeon and EPYC CPUs that have additional features designed for specific types of workloads - you can learn more about these in our dedicated Intel Xeon CPU buyers guide and our AMD EPYC CPU buyers guide.